Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Methods

 Optical tweezers are created by focusing light through a lens with a high numerical aperture (NA).
 We calculate the intensity distribution by modeling the electric field near the focus via a non-paraxial vectorial model~\cite{book_opticsF2F}.
 The vector field at a point $\vec{r}= (x,y,z)$ near the focus is

 where $k$ is the wave vector, $\vec{s}$ is a vector on the unit sphere, and $\vec{a}$ is the amplitude function of the light before the objective lens, containing information on the input polarization and NA of the lens.
 The integration is over $\Omega$, the solid angle subtended by the lens at the focus.
 Numerical evaluation of this expression yields the focal intensity $I(\vec{r}) = \frac{1}{2} \epsilon_0 c |\vec{E}(\vec{r})|^2$.
-The full barricade potential $U_{\rm B}(\vec{r})$ is then evaluated, from which information on the trap depth, barrier height and shell radius can be extracted.
+The full barricade potential $U_{\rm b}(\vec{r})$ is then evaluated, from which information on the trap depth, barrier height and shell radius can be extracted.

 The combined potential landscape of the two beams depends on the wavelength-dependent polarizability of the trapped particle, and the beam waists and powers.
-The wavelengths are chosen with consideration of both the scattering rate and polarizability~\cite{Miller1993}.
-Provided that the waist of the repulsive beam $w_{\rm rep}$ is larger than $w_{\rm att}$, a barrier can be created.
+The wavelengths are chosen with consideration of both the scattering rate and polarizability.
+Provided the waist of the repulsive beam $w_{\rm rep}$ is larger than that of the attractive beam $w_{\rm att}$, a barrier can be created, where $w_{\rm att}$ is typically set to be diffraction limited.
 A range of powers and $w_{\rm rep}$ can then be explored and values selected based on available powers and desired barrier height and trap depth.
-Figure~\ref{fig:Potential} (a) shows an illustrative plot of a barricade potential showing a clear central trapping region surrounded by an anisotropic barrier.
-In Fig.~\ref{fig:Potential}(b) we plot the maximum barrier height $U_b^{\mathrm{max}}(\theta)$ as a function of polar angle $\theta$, which shows the strong anisotropy in barrier height.
+Figure~\ref{fig:Potential}(a) shows an illustrative plot of a barricade potential showing a clear central trapping region surrounded by an anisotropic barrier.
+In Fig.~\ref{fig:Potential}(b) we plot the maximum barrier height $U_b^{\mathrm{max}}(\theta,\phi= 0) \equiv U_b^{\mathrm{max}}(\theta)$ as a function of polar angle $\theta$, which shows the strong anisotropy.
 The minimum barrier height will ultimately limit the protection of the core, however, provided there is a barrier in all directions, repulsion will still occur.